Time Protocol

-The Time Protocol is a network protocol in the Internet Protocol Suite defined in 1983 in RFC 868 by Jon Postel and K. Harrenstein.
+The Time Protocol is a network protocol in the Internet Protocol Suite.
 Its purpose is to provide a site-independent, machine readable date and time.

 The Time Protocol may be implemented over the Transmission Control Protocol (TCP) or the User Datagram Protocol (UDP).
 A host connects to a server that supports the Time Protocol on port 37.
-The server then sends the time as a 32-bit unsigned integer in binary format and in network byte order, representing the number of seconds since 00:00 (midnight) 1 January, 1900 GMT, and closes the connection.
+The server then sends the time as a 32-bit unsigned integer in binary format and in network byte order, representing the number of seconds since 00:00 (midnight) 1 January 1900 GMT, and closes the connection.
 Operation over UDP requires the sending of any datagram to the server port, as there is no connection setup for UDP.